-Retirement planning and tax saving are two primary investment objectives of most investors.
-Investment options which offer tax benefits and an opportunity to create wealth are always a favorite of the investing community.
+Retirement planning and tax-saving are two primary investment objectives of most investors.
+Investment options which offer tax benefits and an opportunity to create wealth are always a favourite of the investing community.
 The Government of India, under Section 80C of the Income Tax Act, provides a list of investments/expenditures which offer tax deductions to people.
 Here is the list:

 a.
 Life insurance policy premium